 - Jethro Marles - Mary Poppins & Mama Mia

-- Emrhys Cooper - We Will Rock You & Mama Mia the Movie, albeit now he has moved to Hollywood and in 2011 appeared in Desperate Housewives.
+- Emrhys Cooper - We Will Rock You & Mama Mia the Movie, albeit now he has moved to Hollywood and in 2011 appeared in Desperate Housewives and more recently in CSI New York.

 - Alexandra Jay - West End, Cats, My Fair Lady (understudy to Martine McCutcheon), Mama Mia.

-- Tricia Turner - We Will Rock You, Legally Blonde & Carnaby Street.
+- Tricia Turner - We Will Rock You, Legally Blonde, Blood Brothers Carnaby Street & An Evening of Dirty Dancing

 - Stephanie Clift - Mama Mia.